ahany/behavioral-cloning/README.md

 #### Brightness augmentation

-Images brightness was augmented by conversion to YUV color space and then adding a random value to the Y-channel.
-An offset was used to prevent too dark generated images.
+Brightness was augmented by converting images into YUV color space and then adding a random value to the Y-channel.
+An offset was used to prevent generating too dark images.
+Brightness augmentation helps the model perform well under different lighting conditions.

     def image_augment(image):
 	    img_yuv = cv2.cvtColor(image, cv2.COLOR_RGB2YUV)